hamzafallahi/hamzafallahi/README.md

 **Stack:** PHP · MySQL · AJAX · .NET WinForms

 ### 🧠 **Doiini**
-> Task management app with Pomodoro timer, tagging, and calendar view.
+> Task management app with Pomodoro timer, tagging, and calendar view. <br>
 > its just a project i made to better understand next.js and i found my self always using it to better organise my tasks.
 **Stack:** Next.js